 There are currently no topics for this game.

-was released one year later, in 1990, and is the most advanced of the bunch, both in technology and in gameplay.
-Which doesn’t mean much.
+The NES port was released one year later, in 1990, and is the most advanced of the bunch, both in technology and in gameplay.
 The NES version drops the duck shooting game and greatly alters the remaining games (see screenshots).
 Time limits have been removed and a health system added; players get ten lives.
 Players may not choose a muppet prior to each level.
 Two player support is gone.